obfuscurity/descartes/README.md

 * Create new graphs using native interface tooling
 * Add notes (annotations) to charts
 * Add comments associated with specific annotations
-* Serve as official team dashboards for operational/engineering reviews

 ## Components